RHEcosystemAppEng/feast-workshop-team-share/feast_mariadb/Readme.md

 entity_key_serialization_version: 2
 ```

+### Please note that our current setup utilizes the same database connectivity for both offline and online stores.
+However, for production environments, there may be considerations for adopting a distinct database solution.

 ### Step 5: Validating the local feast deployment -
 Do `feast apply` --
 If it complains about tables not present in the offline store --> Navigate to openshift and login into postgres and create a table --